SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

    selenium.getEval("window.document.images.length;");

-Remember to use window object in case of DOM expressions as by default selenium window is referred and not the test window.
+Remember to use window object in case of DOM expressions as by default selenium window is referred to, not the test window.

 Server Options